Thackeray-led MVA govt passes floor test; BJP MLAs skip voting

 "But instead he raised minor technical issues.
 This was not right," Chavan said.
 On Sunday, the Assembly Speaker's election will be held, followed by a motion of thanks on the governor's address in the House.

-The ruling alliance has fielded Nana Patole of the Congress for the Speaker's post, while the BJP has put up Kisan Kathore for the post..
+The ruling alliance has fielded Nana Patole of the Congress for the Speaker's post, while the BJP has put up Kisan Kathore for the post.
+Patole represents Sakoli Assembly segment in Vidarbha, while Kathore is from Murbad in Thane district.
+This is the fourth term as an MLA for both.

+The Shiv Sena, NCP and Congress formed the government after the Thackeray-led party fell out with pre-poll ally BJP over sharing the chief ministerial post.
+The BJP emerged as the single largest party winning 105 seats in the October 21 polls.
+The Shiv Sena, NCP and Congress won 56, 54 and 44 seats respectively.

+Thackeray, who is also the Shiv Sena president, was sworn-in as the chief minister on evening and presided over the first cabinet meeting the same day..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)